rodeso/lbaw.4nswers/README_lbaw.md

 }

 /**
- * Get the items for the card.
+ * Get the items for the card
  */
 public function items(): HasMany
 {